Du-Xinyang/CMML3_ICA1/README.md

 1. For the RMSD comparison, code for generating RMSD for the replicates at each temperature and for comparing RMSD at different temperatures in a limited time period from 20 to 25 ns were provided.
 2. For the Rg comparison, code for generating RMSD for the replicates at each temperature and for comparing Rg at different temperatures in the whole 50ns or in a limited time period from 15 to 25 ns were provided.
 ### PISA result comparison ###
 Code for comparing ΔG values, hydrogen bond number, and buried surface area were deposited in **R/PISA.R**.
+Bar chart and line chart are used for visualization of relevant values.
 ### DSSP analysis and result visualisation ###
 Code for doing DSSP analysis was deposited in **GROMACS.sh**, analysis requires GROMACS 2024.3.
 Code for generating the stacked bar chart of secondary structureis deposited in the **R/DSSP.R**.
+The number variation across 50 ns of all secondary structures of the SC-OMTKY3 complex was visualized.
 Input requires dssp.xvg obtained from GROMACS.